meilisearch/meilisearch-php/README.md

 ## 📖 Documentation

-To learn more about Meilisearch PHP, refer to the in-depth [Mailsearch PHP Documentation](https://meilisearch.github.io/meilisearch-php/).
+To learn more about Meilisearch PHP, refer to the in-depth [Meilisearch PHP Documentation](https://meilisearch.github.io/meilisearch-php/).
 To learn more about Meilisearch in general, refer to our [documentation](https://docs.meilisearch.com/learn/getting_started/quick_start.html) or our [API reference](https://docs.meilisearch.com/reference/api/overview.html).

 ## 🔧 Installation